4400/5860: Syllabus Pages

 4400 Undergraduate and 5860 Graduate Versions of the Course

-1. Steps: The first 10 steps in the course are worth 6 points each for a total of 60 points.
+1. Steps: Step 1-4 and 6-10 in the course are worth 6 points each for a total of 56 points.
 In order to receive points, the material must be received BY THE DUE DATE AND TIME!
 Always keep a copy of your work in case an electronic version of the dog "eats it."
 Step 10 involves a short paper, so you may want to look at it earlier in the course.

 My hope is to make this a unique, exciting learning experience.
 Please talk to me if you have any difficulties with the course or activities because I want to be flexible and do not like surprises.
 Remember, one of the nice things about this format is that you can e-mail me at any time!